Fade BG Image

 By the way, the ornaments and equipment monsters carry are either things they made themselves to show off their smarts, or scavenged from adventurers they defeated.
 They sell reasonably well, so I'll collect them.

 Oh, an Orc Knight.
 A step below General, but probably perfect for magic-tool stones.
-Makes a good souvenir for Dea-kun too.
+It'll make a good souvenir for Dea-kun too.

 Oh, there's a Goblin Shaman with them.
-They apparently drop relatively large stones for a Goblin.
-Well, it's about on par with an Orc.
-It's more trouble and tastes worse than an orc since it uses magic and you don't get meat.
+They apparently drop relatively large stones for a Goblin — about on par with an Orc, actually.
+More trouble and less appetizing than an Orc since it uses magic and you don't get meat.
 I'll just take the stone and ears.
-Ah, the fang necklace ornament might sell through the Adventurers' Guild too.
+Ah, the fang necklace might sell through the Adventurers' Guild too.

 "If I just fell a few trees and take them back, that should wrap things up… hmm?"